epiverse-trace/epiverse_demos/README.md

 > [!NOTE]
 > These entries are now hosted and maintained in the
+> **How-to Guides** repository of the Epiverse-TRACE organisation.
-> how-to guides repository at: <https://epiverse-trace.github.io/howto/>
+> You can access them at: <https://epiverse-trace.github.io/howto/>

 ## Usage